PiyushSingh076/F.R.I.D.A.Y_backend/README.md

 ## Contact

-For any questions or inquiries, please contact Piyush Singh at [email protected].
+For any questions or inquiries, please contact Piyush Singh at piyush1071singh@gmail.com.

 **Note:**